RobertParesi/MonarchMoneyTrendReport/README.md

     - Click on date header to go back to End of Last Month

 * **Reports / Accounts**
-     - Summarize all your Account balances
+     - Summarize your Monarch Money Account balances
      - Compare to different time periods
-     - Show Monthly Account balances with average for current year, last 6 months or last 12 months
-     - Quickly view total amount owed on credit cards and other Checking and Credit card balances
+     - Display by any date range or show Monthly, Quarterly and Yearly balances.
-     - View Income, Expenses and Transfers done by Account for the current month
+     - Display Income, Expenses and Transfers on the Account level.
-     - Filter Accounts by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Taxable, Tax Deferred" etc).
+     - Filter by a custom Account Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business").
-     - Sort accounts data by any column and export it to Excel or Numbers.
+     - Sort history data by any column.
+     - Export to Excel or Numbers.
      - Generate a simple Personal Net Worth report for Loan Applications.
      - Click on date header to change date range.

 * **Reports / Tags**
-     - Summarize all your Transactions by Tags
+     - Summarize your Monarch Money Income/Spending history by Tags (or "Notes tags!")
+     - Compare to Untagged or Multiple Tagged transactions.
-     - Filter Income & Spending by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business" etc).
+     - Filter by a custom Account Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Personal, Business").
-     - Sort tagged data by any column and export it to Excel or Numbers.
+     - Sort tagged data by any column
+     - Export it to Excel or Numbers.
      - Select to include or exclude Hidden Transactions.
+     - Select transactions where transaction note starts with an asterisk (ie: "* Hawaii 2025" or "* Wedding")
+     - Click on date header to change date range.

 * Make assigning merchants an easier task by auto-populating the Search Merchant field with a smart assistant.
 (Removes AplPay, GglPay, *TST, etc. when assigning merchant)
 * Breakdown Assets & Liabilities Account Summary by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Taxable, Tax Deferred" etc).